hector4213/Microreddit/README.md

-# Micro reddit :arrow_up_small:  :arrow_down_small:
+# Ninteddit 🎮

-A minaturized version of reddit on rails.
+A minaturized version of reddit on rails, nintendo style.

 ## Table of contents